sgnoohc/TagAndProbe/README.txt

    scramv1 b -j10

+To also have the LeptonBabyMaker available

+   git clone git@github.com:cmstas/LeptonBabyMaker.git
+   cd LeptonBabyMaker
+   . setupCORE.sh
+   cd ../

 To run the first steps (make dilepMass plots and fit them to extrac efficiencies) on a small LeptonTree: cd TagAndProbe/Analysis